conx3/web3-plugin-solidity-compiler/README.md

   //     bytecodeString: string,
   //     contractName: string,
   // }
-  // Note: if you did not provide a source code or a file to the constructor,
+  // Note: if you did not provide a source code or a file to
-  //  the compilationResult will be `undefined`.
-This might be useful to know
+  //  the constructor, the compilationResult will be `undefined`.
+  //  This might be useful to know that your contract does not need
-  //  that your contract does not need to be waited for compilation.
+  //  to be waited for compilation.
+But that would also mean you need
-  //  But that would als means you need to provide the ABI and the bytecode manually.
+  //  to provide the ABI and the bytecode manually.
 } catch (e) {
   console.log(e);
 }